laminas/laminas-mvc/docs/book/migration/to-v2-7.md

 ## EventManagerAware initializers

-zend-mvc provides two mechanisms for injecting event managers into `EventManagerAware` objects.
-One is the "EventManagerAwareInitializer" registered in `Zend\Mvc\Service\ServiceManagerConfig`, and the other is the `Zend\Mvc\Controller\ControllerManager::injectEventManager()` initializer.
-In both cases, the logic was updated to be forwards compatible with zend-eventmanager v3.
+laminas-mvc provides two mechanisms for injecting event managers into `EventManagerAware` objects.
+One is the "EventManagerAwareInitializer" registered in `Laminas\Mvc\Service\ServiceManagerConfig`, and the other is the `Laminas\Mvc\Controller\ControllerManager::injectEventManager()` initializer.
+In both cases, the logic was updated to be forwards compatible with laminas-eventmanager v3.

 Previously each would check if the instance's `getEventManager()` method returned an event manager instance, and, if so, inject the shared event manager: